learn-co-students/ruby-project-guidelines-seattle-web-030920/README.md

 ```

 # Biker Project
-* The Biker CLI app is an application that stores information on bike owners, bikes and trips.
+* The Biker CLI app is an application that stores information on bike (Bicycles) owners, bikes and trips.
   The preliminary version of the application pulls from a CSV file.
 Future versions will pull from
   https://bikeindex.org/api/v3/manufacturers? (which is the same data used to seed db).